emkcloud/obsidian-ui/docs/contents/icon.md

 ## Sizes

-There are several predefined standard sizes that can be specified using the `size` property.
+There are several predefined sizes that can be specified using the `size` property.

 ```blade
 <x-obsidian::icon.lucide.airplay/>                 <!-- 24 px -->